 I quickly launched another four methods to create my originals, which kept me going from December 2019 through to May 2021 when I worked on brand new designs.

-One challenge I am glad I experienced
+Challenges I am glad I experienced

 We have had issues with some of our children’s socks’ sizing range.
 The first batch came out smaller than intended and did not correspond with its labelled size.